• Home

 powell

 Fed Chair Jerome Powell surprised some investors Wednesday afternoon with his comments about the gold and silver rally.
-The two precious metals, the most classic of the “safe-haven” assets, have the tangibility and inherent scarcity to act a hedge in moments of turmoil, particularly when investors worry that politics or policy could undermine the value of the dollar or U.S. government bonds.
+The two precious metals, the most classic of the “safe-haven” assets, have the tangibility and inherent scarcity to act as a hedge in moments of turmoil, particularly when investors worry that politics or policy could undermine the value of the dollar or U.S. government bonds.

 Recommended Video

-That is why the metals’ relentless rally to record highs since late last year—Gold is up 84% year-over-year and silver up a whopping 245% — has drawn attention from analysts.
+That is why the metals’ relentless rally to record highs since late last year—gold is up 84% year over year and silver up a whopping 245%—has drawn attention from analysts.
 In recent months, market commentary has split the move into two distinct narratives.
 “The argument can be made that we’re losing credibility or something,” Powell acknowledged before insisting that’s “simply not the case.”
-Just look at where inflation expectations are, he pointed out: “our credibility is right where it needs to be.”
+Just look at where inflation expectations are, he pointed out: “Our credibility is right where it needs to be.”

 “We don’t take much message macroeconomically from that,” Powell said in response to a question from CNN’s Matt Egan about gold and silver during his press conference.
 Investors feel differently, with gold and silver at the heart of two contentious trades.

-The first is the “Sell America” trade: a short-term, event-driven reaction in which investors rotate out of U.S. assets in response to political shocks, policy uncertainty or some other kind of sudden change in trade or fiscal outlooks.
+The first is the “Sell America” trade: a short-term, event-driven reaction in which investors rotate out of U.S. assets in response to political shocks, policy uncertainty, or some other kind of sudden change in trade or fiscal outlooks.
 Episodes such as the “Liberation Day” tariffs and renewed volatility in the dollar have fed that narrative, linking gold’s rise to a temporary loss of confidence in U.S. markets.

 The second is the more structural “debasement trade.”
 That view holds that persistent fiscal deficits, rising debt, and long-run expansionary policy will ultimately erode the purchasing power of the dollar over time, pushing investors toward hard assets like gold regardless of near-term market moves.